 From time to time, we may construct and develop real estate assets or render services in connection with these activities.
 We may be able to reduce overall purchase costs by constructing and developing a property versus purchasing a completed property.
 Developing and constructing properties would, however, expose us to risks such as cost overruns, carrying costs of projects under construction or development, availability and costs of materials and labor, weather conditions and government regulation.
 To comply with the applicable requirements under federal income tax law, we intend to limit our construction and development activities to performing oversight and review functions, including reviewing the construction design proposals, negotiating and contracting for feasibility studies and supervising compliance with local, state or federal laws and regulations, negotiating contracts, overseeing construction, and obtaining financing.
-In addition, we may use taxable REIT subsidiaries or certain independent contractors to carry out these oversight and review functions.
+In addition, we may use taxable REIT subsidiaries or certain independent contractors to carry out these oversights and review functions.
 We will retain independent contractors to perform the actual construction work.
-As of December 31, 2011, we had two properties that were under construction or development in Canada.
+As of December 31, 2012, we had one property that was under construction in Canada.